fetlab/gcode_geom/README.md

 # gcode-geom

-This is a library that offers tools for converting between Gcode and geometry.
+This is a library, built on top of [Geometry3D](https://github.com/GouMinghao/Geometry3D), that offers tools for converting between Gcode and geometry.
 The following classes are available; please check their source for more detail:

 * `Angle`: an angle type to avoid confusion between radians and degrees.
 * `GPoint`: a point in space.
 Can be instantiated from a line of Gcode.